7imon7ays/rake_s3_sync/README.md

 It syncs to arbitary levels of nesting so be careful with symlinks that could cause an infinite loop.

 The bucket will take the name of the current directory by default.
-Pass the following option to use a different name:
+Run the command with the following option to use a different name:

 ```
-  bucket=BUCKET_NAME
+  rake s3:upload bucket=BUCKET_NAME
 ```

-*Caution: If a bucket with that name already exists and contains files with the same names as the files in your directory, those files will get overriden without warning.*
+*Caution: If a bucket with that name already exists and contains files with the same names as the files in your directory, those files will be overriden without warning.*